Skip to main content

 In summer, sit outside on a beachfront patio under awnings, accessible for wheelchairs and pushchairs and relax to the sound of waves crashing on the shingle beach below.

-Another notable feature of The Hive Cafe is its breakfast club, serving delicious breakfasts between 10-10.30 am., All of the above reasons make the cafe popular with locals, which is always a surefire indicator of reputation.
+Another notable feature of The Hive Cafe is its breakfast club, which serves delicious breakfasts between 10 and 10:30 am.
+All of the above reasons make the cafe popular with locals, which is always a surefire indicator of reputation.

 Where to stay: